 - After agreeing to the message, you will be brought to the "Confer Rights-Patient Safety" screen where you will see the data Leapfrog is requesting access to.

 - You will need to review the requested information and select "Accept" at the bottom of the screen in order to share your data with Leapfrog.
-Users will be prompted to review and accept the Data Rights Template anytime Leapfrog makes updates to the data they are requesting access to.
-Failure to accept these changes means that Leapfrog will no longer be able to obtain data for your facility and your facility will be reported as "Declined to Respond" for all five infection measures in Section 7B.
+Users will be prompted to review and accept the Data Rights Template any time Leapfrog makes updates to the data they are requesting access to.
+Failure to accept these changes means that Leapfrog will no longer be able to obtain data for your facility and your facility will be reported as "Declined to Respond" for all five infection measures in Section 7B and the antibiotic stewardship practices measure in Section 7C.

 - and indicate that the relevant piece of data is being requested by the Group.